aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/23_DeployCoder.md

     --version 2.24.3
 ```

-{{% notice tip %}}
-You can check the latest Coder version at the [Coder Releases Page](https://github.com/coder/coder/releases).
-Version 2.24.3 was known to work well with this workshop at the time of it's creation.
+::alert[You can check the latest Coder version at the [Coder Releases Page](https://github.com/coder/coder/releases).
+Version 2.24.3 was known to work well with this workshop at the time of it's creation.]{type="info"}
-{{% /notice %}}

 #### Step 3: Monitor Deployment Progress